archinate/Slingshot/README.md

 Slingshot! for Grasshopper
 =========

-Slingshot!
-Database for Grasshopper exposes components for use with the Grasshopper plug-in for Rhino.
+Slingshot! for Grasshopper exposes components for use with the Grasshopper plug-in for Rhino.
 Slingshot! components enable users to access, modify, query, and create relational databases from within Grasshopper.

     Copyright (C) 2013  Nathan Miller